MBS International Airport

 MBS International Airport (IATA: MBS, ICAO: KMBS, FAA LID: MBS), located in Freeland, Michigan, is a commercial and general aviation airport serving the nearby cities of Midland, Bay City, and Saginaw.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-hub primary commercial service facility.

-MBS was formerly named Tri-City Airport or Freeland Tri-City Airport.
+MBS was formerly named Tri-City Airport or Freeland Tri-City Airport, reflecting the “Tri-Cities” nickname of the region.
 The airport was renamed MBS International Airport in 1994 (representative of its IATA airport code) to prevent confusion with other airports named "Tri-City Airport" across the United States.
 While owned by three municipalities, the IATA and FAA city name associated with the airport is Saginaw, i.e. the control tower is known to pilots as "Saginaw Tower".

 The commercial airport is a special municipal body owned by Bay County and the cities of Midland and Saginaw.
 The airport's name is an initialism formed from the names of these three communities and it is governed by a nine-member commission made up of three members from each of them.

 In October 2012, MBS opened a new $55 million six-gate terminal to replace the old three-gate terminal, which was built in 1965.
 The construction on this project was completed nearly a year ahead of schedule.

 The old terminal, which sat empty since October 2012, was demolished in 2017.

 MBS International Airport enjoyed a robust 2018 with passenger numbers up 13 percent, and the airport was poised to embark on a major rehabilitation of its main runway to ring in the New Year.

 In 2022, a credential authentication technology (CAT) unit was installed at MBS' TSA checkpoint.
 Passengers insert their ID into the machine themselves, reducing a touchpoint during the security process.

 The airport is a sponsor of the Great Lakes Loons, a minor league baseball team affiliated with the Los Angeles Dodgers.

 History

-During World War II, it was used to hold prisoners of war.
+During World War II, the federal government bought land and began construction of the Tri-City Airport to be used for various air training projects.
+Helping maintain the field were German prisoners of war, who lived in barracks at the facility.
+After the war, the airport was turned over to the local governments.
 Civilian control of the airport resumed in the mid-1940s.

 The current terminal on the north side of the air field opened on October 31, 2012.
 The 75000 sqft terminal, which replaced an older terminal on the west side of the air field, was designed by RS&H and cost $55 million.
 The Airport Commission approved plans for the construction of the state-of-the-art passenger terminal in 2006, with construction beginning in 2008.
 Airport officials hope the terminal will bring more airlines and more competition to MBS.